Frank St. John Sidway: Personal life

 He served as department commander of the United Spanish War Veterans and a member of the Naval and Military Order of the Spanish–American War.
-In Buffalo, he served as president the Main Street Association, Inc. (1936-1937), president of the Buildings Manufacturers Association (1926-1927), vice-president of the Robertson Cataract Electric Company, and was chairman of the Erie County Republican Committee from 1909–1910.
+In Buffalo, he served as president the Main Street Association, Inc. (1936-1937), president of the Buildings Manufacturers Association (1926-1927), vice-president of the Robertson Cataract Electric Company, and was chairman of the Erie County Republican Committee from 1909 to 1910.
 He was also a member of the Buffalo Club, Saturn Club and the Ellicott Club of Buffalo, a life member of the Buffalo Library, the Buffalo Fine Arts Academy, and the Buffalo Historical Society.

 Sidway died in Buffalo on January 17, 1938.
 He is interred at Forest Lawn Cemetery.

 Boathouse

 In the late 1930s, Sidway moved the now-NRHP listed Spaulding-Sidway Boathouse in Grand Island, New York about 270 feet northwest to his property in order to save the boathouse from demolition when the Spaulding estate was acquired in order to become Beaver Island State Park.